JJ-Ju/multi-cli/docs/design/grok-provider.md

 # Grok Provider Sidecar Contract

-This note defines the integration contract between the Gemini CLI (TypeScript) and the Grok provider sidecar (Python).
+This note defines the integration contract between the Ionesco CLI (TypeScript) and the Grok provider sidecar (Python).
 The goal is to allow the CLI to keep the existing tool/plugin infrastructure while delegating every Grok-specific operation to the official xAI Python SDK.